 The Analysis of Impediments to Fair Housing Choice (AI) is a process that recipients of Community Planning and Development (CPD) grant funds from the U.S. Department of Housing and Urban Development (HUD), such as states, local governments, and public housing agencies, undertook as part of their obligation to affirmatively further fair housing (AFFH) under the Fair Housing Act.
-A new HUD Rule, called Preserving Community and Neighborhood Choice became effective September 8th, 2020.
-The new rule rolls back requirements to their pre-1994 state.
+Should AFFH requirements change in the future, TDHCA will include that information in future trainings.
 The 2019 Texas AI is complete and currently serves as a tool for all TDHCA programs.